iamsiriil/sc_musicengine/README.md

 > [!WARNING]
 > Although functional, this project is still under development.
-This README file will be updated as the project mover forward.
+This README file will be updated as the project moves forward.

 # Music Engine